seagle0128/doom-modeline/README.md

 ;; If non-nil, a word count will be added to the selection-info modeline segment.
 (setq doom-modeline-enable-word-count nil)

+;; If non-nil, only display one number for checker information if applicable.
+(setq doom-modeline-checker-simple-format t)

 ;; Whether display perspective name or not.
 Non-nil to display in mode-line.
 (setq doom-modeline-persp-name t)